tagohd/mono/Characters/Campbell Family/The Mothers Campbell.md

 >- Loretta: Moral support?
 Saves your game?
 #Gameplay

+gameplay:: Luke's mothers act like real mothers and actually worry about him while he's on his quest to save the world.
+They might even try to help him from time to time.
+(Whether or not Luke wants them to is a different matter.)

 >[!question] [aq:: What does Luke call each of them?]
 >- Louise: Ma
 >- Loretta: Mom